lucanest/Phyloformer/README.md

 This script is made to run on a CUDA GPU within a SLURM environment but it should run fine on a personlal computer.
 *If you wish to train on modern ARM architecture Apple machines, the script will run on the CPU instead f the GPU because of a bug in the MPS implementation of `Elu()`.*

-For this I will assume that you have your training data organized as follows:
+For this we will assume that you have your training data organized as follows:
 ```
 data/
 ├── train/